 WHEREAS, the Legislature of the State of California has declared that the deposit and investment of public funds by local officials and local agencies is an issue of statewide concern (Cal.
-Gov. Code, §§ 53600.6, 53630.1); and
+Gov. Code, §53630.1); and

-WHEREAS, the legislative body of a local agency may invest surplus moneys not required for the immediate necessities of the local agency in accordance with the provisions of California Government Code Sections 5922 and 53600 et seq.; and
+WHEREAS, the legislative body of a local agency may invest surplus moneys not required for the immediate necessities of the local agency in accordance with the provisions of California Government Code §53600 et seq.; now

-WHEREAS, the treasurer or fiscal officer of the San Mateo County Harbor District shall annually prepare and submit a statement of investment policy and such policy, and any changes thereto, shall be considered by the legislative body at a public meeting (Cal.
-Gov. Code, § 53646, subd. (a)). now

 THEREFORE be it resolved, that it shall be the policy of the San Mateo County Harbor District to conduct its investments using the prudent investor standard, which provides that when investing, reinvesting, purchasing, acquiring, exchanging, selling, or managing public funds, a trustee shall act with care, skill, prudence, and diligence under the circumstances then prevailing, including, but not limited to, the general economic conditions and the anticipated needs of the agency, that a prudent person acting in a like capacity and familiarity with those matters would use in the conduct of funds of a like character and with like aims, to safeguard the principal and maintain the liquidity needs of the agency (Cal.
-Gov. Code, §§ 53600 et seq.).
+Gov. Code, § 53600 et seq.).

 SCOPE

-This investment policy applies to all financial assets of the San Mateo County Harbor District.
-These funds are accounted for in the Annual Financial Report and include: General Fund and Enterprise Funds.

-PRUDENCE

-Investments shall be made with judgment and care, under circumstances then prevailing, which persons of prudence, discretion and intelligence exercise in the management of their own affairs; not for speculation, but for investment, considering the probable safety of their capital as well as the probable income to be derived.
-The standard of prudence to be used by investment officials shall be the “prudent persons standard" (Cal.
-Gov. Code, § 53600.3) and shall be applied in the context of managing an overall portfolio.
-Investment officers shall act in accordance with written procedures and the investment policy and exercise due diligence.
+This investment policy governs all money of the San Mateo County Harbor District.
+Money that is not required for the immediate needs of the District shall be invested.
+The District does not currently have debt and therefore does not manage investment of debt proceeds.
+Prior to the issuance of debt the District shall revise this policy to incorporate methods used for the investment of such proceeds.

 OBJECTIVES

 When investing, reinvesting, purchasing, acquiring, exchanging selling and managing public funds, the primary objectives, in priority order, of the investment activities shall be: